egonelbre/egonelbre.com/content/blog/2018-03-22 a-tale-of-bfs.md

 ![](https://cdn-images-1.medium.com/max/800/1*eixvbk8-rbyHRGuuIMfOIw.png)

-Hmm… absolutely nothing.
+Hmm ... absolutely nothing.
 Except on the big machine, where it made things worse.
 I have no clue why, except guessing it’s machine noise.

 When we are not getting any performance gain, this means that the bottleneck is not in bounds checks.